Small separators, upper bounds for $l^\infty$-widths, and systolic geometry: Introduction

 The only difference between the proof of this theorem and the previous one is that one needs to replace the coarea formula not available for $l^N_\infty$ by the coarea inequality (a.k.a.
 Eilenberg's inequality) that leads to an extra $\sqrt{n}$ factor in comparison with the inequality in Theorem 1.7.
 Alternatively, Theorem 1.8 immediately follows from Theorem 1.4 in [N] and the obvious inequality between the Hausdorff content $HC_n$ in [N] and the corresponding Hausdorff measure.

 The proofs of Theorems 1.1 and 1.2 are based on different ideas.
 In order to prove Theorem 1.1 we modify the Federer-Fleming idea of projecting a ``small" set $M^n$ to a random shift of the $(n-1)$-skeleton of the cubic grid in $\mathbb{R}^N$ using an appropriately shifted copy of the $(N-n)$-skeleton of the cubic grid that does not intersect $M^n$.
 Instead, we use an optimal $\mathbb{Z}^N$-periodic foam in $\mathbb{R}^N$ constructed in [KORW] and [AK].
-We also use a version of the kinematic formula for isometries of $l^\infty$ to construct ``small" $\mathbb{Z}^N$-periodic intersections of appropriately shifted copies of the foam that play the role of the shifted high-codimensional skeleta of the cubic grid in $\mathbb{R}^N$.
+We also prove a version of the kinematic formula, where an averaging with respect to all isometries of the ambient Euclidean spaces is replaced by an averaging with respect to all isometries of $l^\infty$ (Theorem 3.5).
+Then we use this formula to construct ``small" $\mathbb{Z}^N$-periodic intersections of appropriately shifted copies of the foam that play the role of the randomly shifted high-codimensional skeleta of the cubic grid in $\mathbb{R}^N$.
 The nerve of the covering of the complement of the intersection by connected components of the complements of the shifted copies of the foam plays the role of the dual grid.

 The main idea of the proof of Theorem 1.2 is to replace a shifted copy of the $1$-skeleton of the cubic grid (that would be used in the Federer-Fleming construction) by a non-periodic curvilinear homeomorphic set in the complement of $M^n$, ($n=N-1$).
 The intersection of this set with each cube consists of six paths connecting a point in the complement of $M^n$ with $2N$ points on different faces of the cube.
 The relative isoperimetric inequality for the $N$-cube plays the crucial role in the proof of the existence of these graphs in the complement of $M^n$ in each cube.